w3c/vc-di-ecdsa-test-suite/README.md

 All endpoints will require a cryptosuite tag of `ecdsa-rdfc-2019`, `ecdsa-jcs-2019`, and/or `ecdsa-sd-2023`.
-Alongside this cryptosuite tag, you must also specify the `supportedEcdsaKeyTypes` property, parallel to `tags` listing the ECDSA key types issuable or verifiable by your implementation.
+Alongside this cryptosuite tag, you will need to specify the `supportedEcdsaKeyTypes` property, parallel to `tags` listing the ECDSA key types issuable or verifiable by your implementation.
 Currently, the test suite supports `P-256` and `P-384` ECDSA key types.
 A `vcHolder` tag is required for the `vcHolder` endpoints.